Child-friendly hiking routes

 A walk together can be wonderful quality time for both children and adults, where you really get to know each other.
 However, most parents would agree that there may be certain challenges associated with having the youngest in the family in tow?

 Children can easily be motivated to walk.
 It just must not get boring along the way.
 A good story as a selling point, space to play and learning and a good reward - together with a safe environment, is the recipe for a wonderful hiking experience for the whole family.

-You can find many exciting treasures scattered around the Coastal Land.
-Take the children on a treasure hunt and combine hiking with learning as you go around answering questions about the places you pass.
+You can find many exciting treasures scattered around Kystlandet.
+Bring the children on a tresure hunt and combine hiking with learning, as you move around and answer questions about the places you see.
 Do you have all the right answers?
-Then a medal awaits you as proof of your achievement.
+Then a custom made gold medal waits as evidence of your accomplishment.

 Become wiser about the solar system (4 km)